 There is of course the diving and the snorkeling, but also canoeing, kayaking, fishing, nature boardwalks and camping, and for the more sedate, little beaches in which to laze around, enjoy a picnic, go for a dip in the water, admire our fantastic sunsets...
 This is one of our favorite parks to chill for a day.
 When you visit the park, take your time... take advantage of everything it offers!

 The Park Entrance is off US Highway 1, mile marker 102.5.
 Here you pay the entrance fee.
-Don't forget to get a park map.
+Don't forget to get a park map at the entrance.

 John Pennekamp's Visitor Center is worth a stop.
 There is the usual park information and exhibits, super-helpful staff AND a 30,000 gallon salt-water aquarium that will take your breath away, just a little sample of what the offshore reefs at the park's doorstep have to offer.